2ndopinionuseful/mike-chat/tests/attachment-routing.md

 ---

+## Test 5 — Non-HVAC Document From a Multi-Trade Vendor (real production case)

+Origin: real user session, [date] — a $49,600 electrical rewiring estimate (full-house rewire, panel/meter upgrade to 200A, permits) from a vendor whose letterhead reads "H · Heating · Cooling."
+The document is genuinely an estimate/proposal in form, but the underlying work is electrical, not HVAC.
+Before the `is_hvac_related` field existed, this would have routed to `"gated"` purely off the vendor's HVAC-sounding branding and offered the Second Opinion Report on work Mike has no business evaluating.

+**Input:**
+- Upload: a contractor estimate for non-HVAC work (electrical, plumbing, roofing, etc.) from a vendor whose name or letterhead suggests HVAC
+- Caption: generic (e.g. default "Here's what I've got.
+What do you think?" caption)

+**Expected:**
+- [ ] `inspectAttachment` returns `is_hvac_related: false`, judged from the
+      actual scope of work described (rewire, panel upgrade, outlets/ switches) — not from the vendor's company name
+- [ ] `document_type` still gets classified normally (e.g.
+      `"quote_or_proposal"`) even though `is_hvac_related` is false, so the decline message can name what it actually is
+- [ ] `routeForAttachment` returns `"out_of_scope"` — checked before, and
+      overriding, whatever the document_type routing would otherwise be
+- [ ] `workflowState` stays `"not_triggered"` — no report offer goes out,
+      and a later genuinely-HVAC attachment in the same conversation can still trigger the gate normally
+- [ ] Reply is the fixed `buildOutOfScopeResponse` text: acknowledges the upload, names the document type honestly, states plainly that Mike is HVAC-only, and invites an HVAC-specific document instead
+- [ ] No attempt to evaluate the non-HVAC pricing, scope, or fairness in any form - the decline is clean, not a partial analysis

+**Log events to check:** `attachment_inspected` (`isHvacRelated: false`, `route: "out_of_scope"`), `attachment_out_of_scope`, absence of `report_offer_gate_triggered`.

+**Actual result (this run):** Passed.
+Full reply: *"Thanks for sending this over - I took a look.
+This looks like an estimate or proposal for work that isn't HVAC-related.
+I'm built specifically for HVAC decisions, so I'm not the right fit to evaluate this one.
+If you also have an HVAC quote, warranty, or system photo, happy to take a look at that instead."*

+---

 ## Pass criteria

-All four tests must pass for this attachment-routing change to be considered complete.
-Test 1 is the priority — it's the actual bug that prompted this work — but 2–4 confirm the router doesn't regress the paths that were already working (quote gating) or over-correct into always assuming "photos" (ambiguous case).
+All five tests must pass for this attachment-routing change to be considered complete.
+Test 1 and Test 5 are both real production cases (not synthetic) and take priority - 2–4 confirm the router doesn't regress the paths that were already working (quote gating) or over-correct into always assuming "photos" (ambiguous case) or "out of scope" (a genuine HVAC document from a multi-trade vendor should NOT be declined - worth spot-checking that a real HVAC quote from the same kind of multi-trade company still routes to "gated" normally, as a companion check to Test 5).

 ## Notes for future runs

-- Tests 1–3 depend on `inspectAttachment`'s vision call actually reading the image/PDF correctly — if a real run fails, check whether the failure is in classification (`document_type`/`confidence` wrong) vs. in downstream handling (`routeForAttachment` or `buildOfferResponse` wrong given a correct classification) before concluding the routing logic itself is broken.
+- Tests 1–3 depend on `inspectAttachment`'s vision call actually reading the image/PDF correctly — if a real run fails, check whether the failure is in classification (`document_type`/`confidence`/`is_hvac_related` wrong) vs. in downstream handling (`routeForAttachment` or `buildOfferResponse`/`buildOutOfScopeResponse` wrong given a correct classification) before concluding the routing logic itself is broken.
-- If `inspectAttachment` throws or returns unparseable JSON, it fails safe to `null` → `routeForAttachment(undefined, undefined)` → `"neutral"`.
+- If `inspectAttachment` throws or returns unparseable JSON, it fails safe to `null` → `routeForAttachment(undefined, undefined, undefined)` → `"neutral"` (not `"out_of_scope"` - `is_hvac_related` defaults to in-scope on failure, so an inspection error can't accidentally block a legitimate HVAC document).
 Confirm this fail-safe path also gets exercised at least once (e.g. by temporarily breaking the API key) rather than only ever testing the happy path.
+- Test 5's vendor-name-vs-actual-scope distinction is the kind of thing that could regress silently if INSPECTION_PROMPT is ever edited - worth re-running this specific test after any future change to that prompt, not just after changes to the routing code.